 The sub-fund invests globally in equities as a fund-of-funds.
 The sub-fund is actively managed and, as a sustainability focus fund, also pursues the above-mentioned sustainability objective.
 The strategic equity portion is 100% and the strategic foreign currency portion is 25%.
 The proportion of equity investments ranges between 95% and 100% of the net assets.
 The maximum foreign currency weighting is 30%.
-The fund management company may invest up to 35% of the sub-fund's assets in units of the target fund "UBS (CH) Investment Fund - Equities Switzerland ESG Passive All II" and up to 70% of the sub-fund's assets in units of each of the target funds "UBS (CH) Institutional Fund - Equities Global ESG Leaders Passive II" and "UBS (CH) Institutional Fund - Equities Global ESG Leaders Passive (CHF hedged) II".
-Detailed information on the sustainability criteria of these target funds can be found in the fund documents of the "UBS (CH) Investment Fund" and "UBS (CH) Institutional Fund".
-The composition of the customised benchmark can be found in the annual and semi-annual reports.
+The fund management company may invest up to 35% of the sub-fund's assets in units of the target fund "UBS (CH) Investment Fund - Equities Switzerland ESG Passive All II" and up to 70% of the sub-fund's assets in units of each of the target funds "UBS (CH) Institutional Fund -Equities Global ESG Leaders Passive II" and "UBS (CH) Institutional Fund - Equities Global ESG Leaders Passive (CHF hedged) II".
+Due to the multi-asset fund structure (see point 1.16 of the prospectus), sustainable target funds and strategies may be used if they employ one of the following sustainability ESG approaches or a combination thereof: Exclusions (negative screening), best-in-class approach, ESG integration approach, stewardship (active ownership), voting, engagement and other (target funds and strategies categorised as e-tilting / ESG-tilting funds by the asset manager.
+Detailed information on the sustainability criteria of these target funds can be found in the fund documents of "UBS (CH) Investment Fund" and "UBS (CH) Institutional Fund".
+Further information and the composition of the reference benchmark can be found in the prospectus in section 1.9.1 Sustainability.
+To measure performance, the composition of the customised benchmark can be found in the annual and semi-annual reports.